KSoto18/Employee-Tracker/README.md

  2. To start the application used the command 'node index.js'.
  3. Select the option you would like to execute.
  4. Answer the questions if necessary.
- 5. A table should display the information selected.
+ 5. A table should display the results of the selected option.

 <br>